 Who does CALTA21 serve?

 CALTA21 uses art and museums as catalysts for learning.
-It is based on the premise that visual literacy skills are transferrable to other literacies and that art can be a powerful conduit to finding meaning in text.
-While looking at art and participating in facilitated discussions, adult ELLs will build new vocabulary, strengthen critical thinking skills, engage in dialogue, articulate interpretations and develop a voice while drawing from their wealth of experiences and background knowledge.
+It is based upon the premise that visual literacy skills are transferable to other literacies and that art can be a powerful conduit to finding meaning in text.
+While looking at art and participating in facilitated discussions and recreating their immigrant stories, adult ELLs build new vocabulary, strengthen critical thinking skills, engage in dialogue, articulate interpretations and develop a voice that draws from their wealth of experiences and background knowledge.
 CALTA21 builds an intercultural community of global understanding and civic engagement.

-What are the intended outcomes of CALTA21?
+What are the outcomes of CALTA21?

-Who will support CALTA21′s implementation and dissemination?
+Who supports CALTA21′s implementation and dissemination?

-Aligned with IMLS’s goals of creating models that can be implemented nationally, CALTA21 will develop additional partnerships regionally and nationally, especially in Florida, California, Texas and Illinois.
-By virtue of the collaborative implementation of CALTA21, these partnerships will open pathways for some of the country’s newest residents to enhance language skills, develop cultural and social capital, facilitate access to higher education, and support workforce development, while simultaneously helping each institution expand its reach and maintain its relevance in increasingly diverse communities.
+Aligned with IMLS’s goals of creating models that can be implemented nationally, CALTA21 will develop a national network of organizations interested in implementing the model.
+By virtue of the collaborative implementation of CALTA21, partnerships will form and grow open pathways for some of the country’s newest residents to enhance language skills, develop cultural and social capital, facilitate access to higher education, and support workforce development, while simultaneously helping each institution expand its reach and maintain its relevance in increasingly diverse communities.

 For more information on becoming a CALTA21 implementation site, please contact Patricia Lannes, Project Director or phone her at 516-313-1091.